epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-01-herbstlustwm-tag-status-overview.markdown

 ![HerbstluftWM: Tag Status][image-hlwm-02-tag-status]{: .img-responsive }

+	The challenge is, to process Hersbtclient Idle Event

 Dzen2 and Lemonbar is very similar, in which they render anything feed to them.
 No matter the input is, event based or interval based.